sayarkarmakar/sayarkarmakar.github.io/pages/about.md

 description: Sayar Karmakar is graduate stdudent in Department of Statistics at University of Wisconsin - Madison; research in time-series analysis
 ---

-I am a Ph.D. candidate in the
+I was a Ph.D. candidate in the
 [Department of Statistics](http://www.galton.uchicago.edu)
 at the University of Chicago.
 My primary research interests lie in developing novel methods realted to dependent data.
 Time-varying model analysis in different contexts and strong Gaussian approximations are the two main themes of my dissertation until now.
 Recently I am focusing on the little studied topic of weak dependence in High-dimensional statistics mostly from the perspective of prediction in different contexts.